Specialist Support Services

-This section shows you other help available in addition to that offered by schools.
+This section contains details of help available to students and families in addition to that offered by schools.

-Southwark’s Early Help Service provides practical advice and support to children, young people and their families.
+Southwark’s Family Early Help service provides practical advice and support to children, young people and their families.
 Click here for more information about this service

 Southwark’s Educational Psychology Service (EPS) works closely with families, schools, post-16 provision and early years settings to explore issues and resolve problems that can affect learning and well-being.
 The EPS also provides additional support to schools in the event of a potentially traumatic event – for more information click here

 The Inclusion and Monitoring Team - Advice, support and training for settings on all aspects of Special Educational Needs (SEN) including for children who do not require EHC assessments or plans but have SEN. Advice around specific learning difficulties (SpLD) and dyslexia can be accessed through the team.